dwjohnston/blacksheepcode/src/how_to_effectively_hire_contractors.md

 Certainly, I feel I need to carve out an exception for myself here - in some future scenario where I'm working as a contractor again, I don't want to advise that 'You wouldn't get very good value out of hiring me because I'm a contractor'.

-However, the key thing I would highlight here - is that you are hiring the contractor in the role of an _educator_ not as somebody to build out architecture.
+However, the key thing I would highlight here - is that you would be hiring the contractor in the role of an _educator_ not as somebody to build out architecture.

 Building out architecture might well be something that they do, but the important thing a contractor in this role should be doing explaining why they're doing they're doing and spreading the knowledge and experience as much as possible.
 What they shouldn't be doing is dropping a whole heap of code on your lap, as pristine as it might be, and then leaving.
 That won't solve your engineering maturity problem.